Reltroner/reltroner-studio/content/blog/legal-disclaimer.md

 ---

+All content on this website — including stories, world-building systems, character concepts, and digital assets — are original works unless otherwise stated.

+References, inspirations, or character resemblances to existing media are purely for personal expression, tribute, or thematic illustration.
+They are not intended for commercial use, ownership claim, or violation of any intellectual property rights.

+Any external properties referenced remain fully owned by their respective copyright holders.

+If you are a copyright holder and believe your rights may have been infringed unintentionally, please contact us.
+We are committed to resolving any concerns promptly and respectfully.

+---

 ## 🖋️ Contact and Transparency

 If you represent an entity that wishes to inquire about naming distinctions or explore collaboration, feel free to reach out via the official portal at:
 **www.reltroner.com/contact**

+Thank you for supporting a studio that values creativity, authenticity, and respectful creation.

 Let clarity protect the dream.
 Let Astralis light the unknown.